machine learning +

 └──────────┘

-Note: This post covers ideas only.
-The next post walks you through setting up LangGraph and building your first working graph from scratch.
-Today is about the why before the how.
+Note: We’re staying at the concept level today.
+The next post walks you through installing LangGraph and coding your first graph from zero.
+For now, I want you to nail down the *why* before we touch the *how*.

 python